Corryong's 150 Year Timeline

 Bushfires narrowly missed Corryong but devastated much of the district.

-The outbreak of World War Two took many young men and women away from the district.
+The outbreak of World War II took many young men and women away from the district.

-Corryong had an enemy aircraft spotting post established near the corner of Wheelers Street and Jephcott Avenue.
+Corryong had an enemy aircraft spotting post established near the corner of Wheeler Street and Jephcott Avenue.

 WWII 1939 - 1945